lewisknewton/questionnaire-engine/README.md

 The questionnaire engine uses a JSON structure to define and read the details of questionnaires.

-All questionnaires must be stored in the [questionnaires](questionnaires) directory as `.JSON` files.
+All questionnaires must be stored in the [questionnaires/](questionnaires/) directory as `.JSON` files.
 Any sub-folders within this directory will be searched recursively to load questionnaires included within them.

 #### Adding Questionnaires

-To add a questionnaire, place its JSON file into the [questionnaires](questionnaires) directory.
+To add a questionnaire, place its JSON file into the [questionnaires/](questionnaires/) directory.

 ### Security